She’s Interested and He’s Not Pursuing

 “Usually, he respects or admires the godly young woman (or, other people in his Church think he should admire her more), and yet he’s not physically attracted to her.
 She’s not his “type,” he says.”

-So why are all the single Christian ladies having finding single Christian guys for companionship and romance?
+So why are all the single Christian ladies having trouble finding single Christian guys for companionship and romance?
 A plethora of Christian dating websites, books, blogs, advice columns, and magazine articles have surfaced in the last few years, attempting to give Christian young women some helpful tips for snagging a godly man and achieving that much-desired state of wedded bliss.

 • Date for at least a year.